WSU-kduncan/ceg3120-cicd-brandielynnnnn/README-CI.md

 ## Github Actions

-* To set up github actions, we have to set a connection to our dockerhub repository.
+* Github Actions allows for **CI** integration to control application builds from Github.
+To utilize this, we can to set a connection to our dockerhub repository and workflow file for github to read and implement.
 A PAT allows for this connection to the Dockerhub repository.
-I created a PAT with read, and write permisions.
-This is for....
-For Github actions, a repository secret was added to this repository eith my docke username and docker personal access token.
-The secrets set
+I created a PAT with read, and write, and delete permisions.
+This is for pulling images, testing and building them by managing the dockerhub build from Github.
+Once the Dockerhub gives PAT, we can utizle a secrets repository sheet that can be found in Repo Settings under Security->Secrets and Variables-->Repository Secrets, here we enter a username and token entry with dockerhub username and token.

-* For CI with Github Actions, a workflow YAML file is implemented.
-I used a base templent similar to project requirements from this
+  * To create my [workflow sheet](https://github.com/WSU-kduncan/ceg3120-cicd-brandielynnnnn/blob/babcf60ac278de69d79b0afdee72deb844093e81/.github/workflows/build.yml) a subdirectory of .github/workflows is created for managability.
+In this directory, a build.yml is created to start YAML configuration template.
+For my yml sheet I used template in [ Docker Github Actions Documentations](https://github.com/docker/build-push-action#git-context) that indicates a CI automation for the angular application.
+  * As stated, It uses YAML syntax that firstly uses "name:" that names the work flow where it is displayed in Actions.
+  * The on value verifies the push and which branch to implement the process.
+  * The Job is signaling a docker automation that runs on WSL ubuntu in "ubuntu:latest".
+It then lists steps that the workflow will complete for the process.
+  * The steps are seperated with name and uses: values.
+The uses value selects an action that is already defined in the public docker repository in `docker/login-action@v3` and `docker/build-push-action@v6`.
+These actions logins to Docker with the PAT credentials saved to the repository secrets and builds and push the build angular container.
+  * With the use it notifies if a push is implemented and tags the push with "bewinggs/ewing-ceg3120:latest"
+  * **Troubleshooting Note: Syntax is very important with tabing locatings and where - is located**
-* The workflow steps are
+  * Here is the working workflow sheet.
+[Build.yml](https://github.com/WSU-kduncan/ceg3120-cicd-brandielynnnnn/blob/babcf60ac278de69d79b0afdee72deb844093e81/.github/workflows/build.yml)
-* If this is used in different repository

-* To **verify it worked** , I
-tesing workflow it is not rendering
-*
+* For verification
- ## Citations
+ ## Citations Part

  * [Course Notes and Inclass demonstrations on docker installation and docker run command](https://github.com/pattonsgirl/CEG3120/blob/main/CourseNotes/containers.md)
  * [Docker Run TODO ](https://docs.docker.com/reference/cli/docker/container/run/)